Ericpotato/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

 #### Signalized crosswalk

 1. Set the ego vehicle and a dummy pedestrian at an intersection, similar to the previous scenario.
-Given that the traffic light for vehicles are `GREEN` by default, the ego vehicle behaves as it does at an unsignalized crosswalk, decelerating and stopping.
+Given that the traffic light for vehicles is `GREEN` by default and the dummy pedestrian is close to the planned path, the ego vehicle behaves as it would at a non-signalized crosswalk, decelerating and stopping.

    ![signalized-placing-ego-vehicle](images/planning/passing-crosswalk/signalized-placing-ego-vehicle.png)

 2. Delete the dummy pedestrian and set the traffic light to `RED`.
 The ego vehicle will decelerate and stop before the crosswalk.
-The marked **traffic_light** in the figure indicates that the stop is casued by the **traffic_light**.
+The marked **traffic_light** in the figure indicates that the stop is caused by the **traffic_light**.
 The ego vehicle will not move until the traffic light turns green.

    ![signalized-traffic-light-stop](images/planning/passing-crosswalk/signalized-traffic-light-stop.png)

-3. Set a dummy pedestrian on the crosswalk agian.
-It can be seen that both the **traffic_light** and **crosswalk** (the two markings may overlap) affact the stopping behavior.
+3. Set a dummy pedestrian on the crosswalk again.
+It can be seen that both the **traffic_light** and **crosswalk** (the two markings may overlap) affect the stopping behavior.

    ![signalized-traffic-light-crosswalk-stop.png](images/planning/passing-crosswalk/signalized-traffic-light-crosswalk-stop.png)

-4. Set the traffic light to `GREEN` and engage the vehicle, the ego vehicle will stop for safety check and start move again.
+4. Set the traffic light to `GREEN` and engage the vehicle, the ego vehicle will stop for a yield decision and then start moving.

    ![signalized-passing](images/planning/passing-crosswalk/signalized-passing.png)